johlym/wxlistener/docs/releasing.md

 1. Detects the version change
 2. Creates a new Git tag (e.g., `v0.1.2`)
+3. Generates release notes from all commits since the last tag
-3. Creates a GitHub release with that tag
+4. Creates a GitHub release with that tag and the generated notes
-4. Builds binaries for multiple platforms:
+5. Builds binaries for multiple platforms:
    - Linux (x86_64, ARM64)
    - macOS (Intel x86_64, Apple Silicon ARM64)
    - Windows (x86_64)
-5. Uploads the compiled binaries as release assets
+6. Uploads the compiled binaries as release assets

+## Release Notes

+The release notes are automatically generated and include:

+- **What's Changed**: All commit messages since the last release tag
+- **Installation**: Instructions for downloading and using the binaries
+- **Available Platforms**: List of all platform-specific binaries
+- **Full Changelog**: Link to the detailed CHANGELOG.md file

+Each commit message will appear as a bullet point in the release notes with its short hash.

 ## Creating a New Release